 Prerequisites: An understanding of both probabilistic and deterministic modeling.

-Senior Lecturer in the Discipline of Decision, Risk and Operations; Director Center for Pricing and Revenue Management and Business Analytics Initiative
+Associate Professor of Professional Practice; Director Center for Pricing and Revenue Management and Business Analytics Initiative

-Daniel Guetta is Senior Lecturer in Discipline at the Columbia Business School, and the Director of the Business Analytics Initiative at the Columbia Business School and Columbia Engineering.
+Daniel Guetta is Associate Professor of Professional Practice at Columbia Business School and Director of the Business School's Center for Pricing and Revenue Management.
+He is also Director of the Business Analytics Initiative at the Columbia Business School and Columbia Engineering.
 His research focuses on the ways companies can harness the power of data and analytics to drive value.
-He teaches classes in business analytics, including data science, pricing, supply chain management, and technical tools such as...
+He teaches...